No items found.

 I looked at Peter and his new wife with a raging jealousy I didn’t know I had in me.
 As the pair walked away, I felt a deep despair consuming me.
 I didn’t know if I could continue down the street.

-It was only when I felt the beat of my heart through my shirt that I realised it was Peter in front of me.
+It was only when I felt the beat of my heart through my shirt that I realized it was Peter in front of me.
 The casual way he placed his hand on the small of the woman’s back told me everything I needed to know.
 It was her.
 Spots danced in my vision, and it was a few seconds before I remembered to breathe again.
-I stared at my feet, willing them to keep moving, as suited men and women poured out of their offices, pushing past by me on the sidewalk.
+I stared at my feet, willing them to keep moving, as suited men and women poured out of their offices, pushing past me on the sidewalk.

 Can you see how much more visceral and compelling the second example is?
 We’re dealing with the same relationship between the same two characters, but the second passage is so much richer.